benDotDirectory/weather-thing/README.md

 db_table="TABLE_NAME"
 ```

-4. Create a DB on your server @TODO: write documentation
+4. Create a DB on your server. (install mariadb, create user, database, and table with schema. configure firewall)

 5. Do a test run